Skip to main content

 Runtime View

-Below the sequence for sending, updating and resolving of notifications between (traceability) applications is shown with UML sequence diagrams.
+In the sub-sections below the sequence for sending, updating and resolving of notifications between (traceability) applications is shown with UML sequence diagrams.
 In all cases, Http POST requests are used.
-Those Http endpoints are described in the section (TRS) Quality Notification Endpoints and EDC Contract Offerings.
+Those Http endpoints are described in the corresponding sections:

 To read the UML sequence diagrams correctly, some remarks: